chainwikinet/wikijs-coda-content/contribute.md

 2. Select what kind of account you'd like to sign in with.
 The wiki currently supports GitHub; Discord and others may be added soon.
 3. Start contributing!
 Create new pages and edit existing ones.

 Some changes to the site, like adding your new page to the navigation sidebar, will require help from a wiki manager.
-Post in the `#codawiki` for assistance.
+Post in the `#codawiki` channel on Discord for assistance.

 # Contribute with GitHub